reactivesw/category/docs/admin_design.md

 2. convert step 1 value to float data, 14919906819555 -> 0.14919906819555.

-3. store setp 2 value to `orderHint` in string.
+3. store step 2 value to `orderHint` in string.

 When update category order, what we need to do is update one category `orderHint` and others don't need to change, here is the rule:

-1. get the first one category `orderHint` and after one category `orderHint`, calculate the median of two `orderHint`.  example:
+1. get the previous category `orderHint` and behind one category `orderHint`, calculate the median of two `orderHint`.  example:

    ```